 I was 20 when I came to Lakeside for a teambuilding retreat with a group from college.
 I had an 8 colored mohawk, a face full of piercings, and I knew God, as explained to me in my childhood, would disapprove.
 The camp staff welcomed me and my group of “outsiders” with open arms.
 They explained that God loved me and accepted me for who I was and wanted me to be at Lakeside and would love me any place I went.
 This was the first time in my life I heard of a caring, accepting, loving God who wanted to know me personally.

 I came back as a counselor that summer in 2011, and have dedicated my life to sharing that loving, caring, and accepting God with as many people as possible.
 Now, as the director, I get to welcome thousands of people each year to this place and share that God.
 I hope you’ll visit us and experience this love for yourself.

--Britt Swanson (Camp Director)
+-Britt Swanson (Executive Director)